valancej/documentation/_posts/continuous-deployment/2014-09-03-deployment-with-custom-scripts.md

 #### Step 2

-Edit an existing deployment branch or create a new deployment pipeline by selecting + _Add new deployment pipeline_.
-You can then create a pipeline for an exact branch or a [wildcard branch]({{ site.baseurl }}/continuous-deployment/wildcard-deployment-pipelines/) to deploy.
+Edit an existing deployment pipeline or create a new deployment pipeline by selecting + _Add new deployment pipeline_.
+Create the deployment pipeline to match the exact name of your deployment branch or a [wildcard branch]({{ site.baseurl }}/continuous-deployment/wildcard-deployment-pipelines/).

 ![Create branch deploy]({{ site.baseurl }}/images/continuous-deployment/create_deploy_branch.png)